joolstorrentecalo/gitlab-foss/doc/user/tasks.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Plan > Issues**, then select your issue to view it.
-1. In the issue description, in the **Child items** section, select your task.
+1. In the issue description, in the **Tasks** section, select your task.
 1. In the upper-right corner, select the vertical ellipsis (**{ellipsis_v}**), then select **Copy Reference**.

 You can now paste the reference into another description or comment.